OkarFabianTheWise/cnft-reclaim/README.md

 - The buffer is implemented as a circular array, so the oldest observation is overwritten as new ones are added.
 - The TWAP is calculated on-chain using the stored observations.

+## How to connect the price update

+Each time the fragments move, we execute the price update

 ## Key Implementation Details

 - The buffer size and observation interval are set by the constants `OBSERVATION_COUNT` and `OBSERVATION_INTERVAL` in `src/lib.rs`.